Which mentor is right for you?

 An identity mentor is someone you look to because you either fall into a certain group (e.g., mom, female leader) or because you want to learn more about a certain identity group (e.g., LGBTQ, veterans).
 Identity mentors can help you learn more about yourself as you fit within that community, providing support and advice from others who understand what you experience.
 Or they can help you better comprehend the realities facing a group of people that you don’t identify as but whom you want to understand and appreciate more fully.

 It is quite common—and recommended—that you have more than one mentor.
-Finding people across these categories can provide you with support for the complete and help you tackle issues in various aspects of your life.
+Finding people across these categories can provide you with support for the complete person you are and help you tackle issues in various aspects of your life.